benwilcock/spring-music/README.md

 To connect to an Oracle database, you will need to download the appropriate driver (e.g. from http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html).
 Then make a `libs` directory in the `spring-music` project, and move the driver, `ojdbc7.jar` or `ojdbc8.jar`, into the `libs` directory.
 In `build.gradle`, uncomment the line `compile files('libs/ojdbc8.jar')` or `compile files('libs/ojdbc7.jar')` and run `./gradle assemble`

-#### Running on Minikube Kubernetes
+## Running on Kubernetes (e.g. Minikube)

-Assuming you've already configured and have Minikube running...
+Assuming you've already configured and have Minikube running, scripts have been provided to set everything up...

 ```bash
 ./k8s-build.sh